Azimuthal Angular Correlation as a Boosted Top Jet Substructure

 \emph{Conclusion.}---In this Letter, we proposed a novel substructure observable in the boosted top quark jet based on the azimuthal correlation between the $t\to bW$ and $W\to f\bar{f}'$ decay planes.
-There are both $\cos\phi$ and $\cos2\phi$ correlations, in which the $\cos\phi$ component is induced by parity-violating interaction and is only visible in the semileptonic channel of $t$ decay.
-The $\cos2\phi$ component is caused by the linear polarization of the massive $W$ boson, parallel or perpendicular to the $t\to bW$ plane, which is purely generated from the boost effect and vanishes in the top quark rest frame.
-We have also demonstrated that such correlations can be used to either measure the longitudinal polarization of a boosted top quark or distinguish a boosted top quark from the QCD jet background or some intrinsic top background events.
-In this work, we have ignored possible CP-violating $tbW$ interactions, which will result in two additional azimuthal angular correlation functions, $\sin2 \phi_f$ and $\sin\phi_f$, associated with the polarization parameters $Q_{xy}$ and $J_2$, respectively.
-Its detail will be discussed elsewhere.
+The boosted top quark decays into a $W$ boson with a linear polarization, which results in a $\cos2\phi$ azimuthal correlation and translates into an energy deposition asymmetry in the azimuthal plane.
+Such linear polarization is not present in the top rest frame but only emerges under the boost as a result of mixing with other polarization parameters.
+We have also demonstrated that such correlation can be used to either measure the longitudinal polarization of a boosted top quark for testing the SM and probing NP or distinguish a boosted top quark from the QCD jet background.

 \emph{Acknowledgments.}---This work is in part supported by the U.S.~National Science Foundation under Grant No.~PHY-2013791.
-C.-P.~Yuan is also grateful for the support from the Wu-Ki Tung endowed chair in particle physics.
+C.-P.~Y. is also grateful for the support from the Wu-Ki Tung endowed chair in particle physics.